Brioche knitting creates complex patterns with precision.

 - You’ll have two loops on your right needle with background stitches behind it.

-- Pull both loops through the working yarn tightly like normal knitted stitches until they’re free from each other.
+- Pull both loops through the working yarn like normal knitted stitches until they’re free from each other.

 How Do You Knit Brioche In The Round?